Cooking Indian Food at Home

 All this talk of curry made me hungry for another Indian recipe book.
 So, without any recommendations whatsoever, I brashly bounded over to Amazon and ordered one that took my fancy.
 I am sure I will share it with you all when it arrives, but in the meantime, what about you?
 Do you have an Indian recipe book you know and love?
 If you will, let us know about your own particular favourite and the reason you cherish it so much.
 Thank you for your comments.

-posted in and and and and and
+posted in Food and Recipes and Indian and Cooking and Books and Curry Cooking Indian Food at Home

 12 Comments:

-• At 21/4/05 09:19, Blogger Stephanie said…
+At 21/4/05 09:19, Stephanie said…

 I checked with Matt to be sure, and at first he said he'd recommend Julie Sahni and Madhur Jaffrey.
 Then he realized he wasn't really that happy with either, and we need new/better Indian cookbooks!

-• At 21/4/05 10:36, Blogger Owen said…
+At 21/4/05 10:36, Owen said…

 I like Madhur Jaffrey but her books are a bit hit and miss.
 The best by far is Quick and Easy Indian Cooking - it is relatively low cost and has tips about how to substitute when you can't get slightly esoteric ingredients.
 I've made about twelve dishes from it (that's a lot for me - I don't tend to follow recipes very well - well at all really) and they have all been very good.
 I just got a new book and will post what it is here later.
 The girls got it in London after a walking tour of Southall with the author and I must say it LOOKS to be fantastic...

-• At 21/4/05 11:32, Blogger Rachael Narins said…
+At 21/4/05 11:32, Rachael Narins said…

 I have the insanely comprehensive Lord Krishna's Cuisine, The Art of Indian Vegetarian Cooking.
 Obviously, its veggie, but since something like 85 of Indians are too, its a great place to start.
 Every recipe I have tried has been a winner.
 Of course, what I have that is even better is an Indian friend who's mother is always thrilled to have me help out in her kitchen.
 It is, hands down the BEST way to learn the cuisine.

-• At 21/4/05 18:27, Anonymous Anonymous said…
+At 21/4/05 18:27, Anonymous said…

 I have to say that you cannot go wrong with any Madhur book.
 Being married to a Brit, I often make Indian.
 I have also made it for friends and I had to laugh when I saw your photo as that is *exactly* what I do.
 Tiny little bowls labelled with each spice mixture.
 Prep pays back in spades with Indian.
 I treasure my dani masala spice tin purchased in Manchester on one of our expeditions.